Sambalpur district: Tourism

-Samaleswari, the presiding deity of this region is enshrined at Samlei Gudi on the bank of Mahanadi River.
+Samaleswari, the presiding deity in Hinduism in this region is enshrined at Samlei Gudi on the bank of Mahanadi River.
 The other temple of importance is the Budharaja Temple, dedicated to Shiva and is perched atop the Budharaja hill.
 These temples are located at a few kilometres' distance from Sambalpur.
 The Hirakud Dam, the longest earthen dam of the world, is some 15 kilometres from Sambalpur.